jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### DE 9 Inadequate logbook
 Non-representative logbook proportion
-(1) If the Commissioner considers that the proportion of business use recorded in a logbook does not, or does no longer, represent the average use of a motor vehicle for business purposes during an income year that falls within a logbook term, the Commissioner may,—
+(1) If the Commissioner considers that the proportion of business use of a motor vehicle recorded in a logbook does not, or does no longer, represent the average business use of the motor vehicle during an income year that falls within a logbook term, the Commissioner may,—
   (a) within the logbook term, direct a person to keep a further logbook and specify another 90 day period in the logbook term for keeping the logbook; or
   (b) treat a person as not having kept a logbook that applies to the logbook term.
 Further logbook
 (2) If the Commissioner directs a person to keep a further logbook, and the proportion of business use calculated under that logbook is less by at least 20% than the proportion under the first logbook, the Commissioner may find that the first logbook—
-  (a) represented the average use of the motor vehicle for business purposes for only part of the logbook term; or (b) did not represent that use at all.
+  (a) represented the average business use of the motor vehicle for only part of the logbook term; or (b) did not represent that use at all.
 Partly representative logbook
 (3) If subsection (2)﻿(a) applies, the Commissioner may determine a date on which the application of the first logbook ended, and the further logbook applies to a new logbook term that starts on the day after that date.